CodingBuddy25/CrewAI_DK4PM/README.md

-# Specialization is key: a study on the effects of specialization of LLM agents for the answering of complex business prompts
+#  Specialization is key: a study on domain knowledge gathering agent specialization in process mining

-This research concludes that there is an optimal degree of specialization (N_agents − 1) above zero for domain knowledge agents when answering complex prompts.
-The main research creates three multi agent system setups with varying degrees of specialization for domain knowledge gathering agents.
-What can be seen is that as the number of specialized agents $N$ increases, the quality of the answer initially increases in terms of integrated domain knowledge (which is linked to the absence of repetition and the reduction of generalized statements).
-However at a certain point, there are more domain knowledge agents than domain knowledge areas in the prompt at which point the quality of the output decreases again.
-An exploratory experiment adds additional specialization to the agents by adding a human-in-the-loop (HITL) whereby the user can provide feedback either within-agent (agent is finished once the feedback is processed) or between-agents (which returns to agents after full execution).
-Of the two setups, the within-agent feedback method was very effective in increasing the quality of the output and the between-agent setup did not.
-Future research could look at experimenting with the length of prompts and improving the quality of the individual agents with stronger researcher implementations (such as GPT_researcher).
+Within the area of process mining, there is a lot of expertise required to answer event log questions.
+However, expertise is expensive.
+This research will expand upon a proof of concept (PoC) by Vogt (2023) which uses a ReWOO framework to answer such event log questions.
+The framework supplements human experts with large language models (LLM) in an agentic environment.
+The domain knowledge required to answer the event log question was gathered by one ``worker agent".
+This domain knowledge gathering agent (DKGA) proved effective in the PoC.

+This research will expand upon the PoC by including more DKGAs with their own domain expertise.
+The results show that having three specialized DKGAs is much more effective in answering event log questions than one DKGA.
+Another interesting result is that when there are five DKGAs, the quality of the answer decreases compared to three DKGAs.
+Therefore, there is an optimum amount of DKGAs.

+A human-in-the-loop experiment (HITL) added the possibility for the user to give feedback after a DKGA has run.
+This increases the amount of specialization further.
+The result of the HITL experiment shows  added user-friendliness and a new explainability aspect.
+However, the quality of the output itself improved only little and  the user should posses some knowledge about prompt engineering to be able to provide correct feedback.
+An analysis of the references was made and the results show that different search engine tools can significantly influence the quality of the references.

+Future research could look at improving the human-in-the-loop method, measuring the effect of different search engine tools and using different event log questions.

+Keywords: process mining - multi agent systems - domain knowledge - prompt answering - CrewAI framework

-    Paper:  Specialization is key: a study on the effects of specialization of LLM agents for the answering of complex prompts
-            Reintje van Gulijk, Peter van der Putten, Aske Plaat July 2025
+    Paper:  Specialization is key: a study on domain knowledge gathering agent specialization in process mining Reintje van Gulijk, Peter van der Putten, Aske Plaat July 2025